google-pay/flutter-plugin/pay_android/README.md

 ### With the `pay` plugin

-This package is the endorsed implementation of the [`pay` plugin](https://pub.dev/packages/pay), so it gets automatically added to your [dependencies](https://flutter.dev/platform-plugins/) by adding the `pay` package to your `pubspec.yaml`.
+This package is the endorsed implementation of the [`pay` plugin](https://pub.dev/packages/pay), so it gets automatically added to your [dependencies](https://flutter.dev/platform-plugins/) when you add the `pay` package to your `pubspec.yaml`.

 ### Using this package directly